Fresno police doing everything it can to keep city safe despite staffing issues due to COVID - NewsBreak

 Fresno police doing everything it can to keep city safe despite staffing issues due to COVID

 FRESNO, Calif.
-(KGPE) – In Fresno, COVID-19 cases have led to staffing shortages at the Fresno Police Department, but public safety isn’t a concern.
+(KSEE) – In Fresno, COVID-19 cases have led to staffing shortages at the Fresno Police Department, but public safety isn’t a concern.

 Lieutenant Bill Dooley with the Fresno Police Department says they had 143 members out because of COVID, but because several of them have returned back to work, the number of officers out is down to 118.